You might not think about the possibility of your catalytic converter being stolen when you first buy a car, but you probably should.

 Cars Most Likely to Have Catalytic Converters Stolen

 The cars that are most likely to have their catalytic converter stolen are hybrid cars like the Toyota Prius.
-Trucks and SUVs are also very targeted due to the large engines (valuable catalysts) and the high ground clearance, which provides easy access to the catalytic converter.
+Trucks and SUVs are also very commonly targeted due to the large engines (valuable catalysts) and the high ground clearance, which provides easy access to the catalytic converter.

 1. Hybrid Cars